About

 INNOVATION ASSESSMENT

-In the event that your project is amongst the finalist projects, applicants agree and allocate time for an onsite innovation assessment.
-This assessment will be on site and/or from distance between March and June 2020.
+In the event that your project is amongst the finalist projects, applicants agree and allocate time for a remote innovation assessment.
+This assessment will be conducted virtually from a distance between January and May of 2023.

 PRE-JURY